-Located on the southern rim of one of the world's largest, oldest, and best-exposed meteorite impact sites, home to the world's largest mineral exploration and mining cluster, within minutes to hours of some of the world's richest Ni-Cu-PGE, Au, and Cu-Zn-(Au) deposits, and built directly on rocks of the Canadian Shield, we have a setting for field-based teaching and research that cannot be duplicated elsewhere.
+Located in the world's largest mining cluster in Sudbury, Ontario, Canada, on the rim of one of the world's oldest, largest, and best-exposed asteroid impact sites, we have a setting for field-based teaching and research that cannot be duplicated elsewhere.Subscribe to our Newsletter

 MERC is an exploration geoscience centre focused on Precambrian ore systems research, education, and exploration methodology and targeting.
 It is a semi-autonomous research centre at Laurentian University (LU) that is affiliated with the Harquail School of Earth Sciences (HES).Learn More about MERC

 The Harquail School of Earth Sciences at Laurentian University offers some of the most comprehensive field- and laboratory-based Earth Science research and education programs in North America.

 The Harquail School of Earth Sciences and the Mineral Exploration Research Centre (MERC), the Secretariat for the NSERC-CMIC Exploration Footprints Program, and the recently funded $104M Metal Earth research program led by MERC are located in the Willet Green Miller Centre, which was designed from the ground up as a geoscience building.
 School faculty, research scientists, graduate students, and undergraduate students are working on fundamental geological problems all over the world.
 If you are interested in studying geology, this is the best place in the world to do it!

 The video explains what seismic trucks have to do with finding new ore deposits to help create the next generation of mines.
 Footage from Sudbury, Ontario, Canada, in October 2017, when Laurentian University folks visited the survey conducted by SAExploration.